-The "treatment" component of this effort was to be designed by the Division of Justice and Community Services (DJCS) in consultation with the Governor's Advisory Council on Substance Abuse (GACSA), and to use appropriated funds to serve those offenders under "treatment supervision" in each judicial circuit and on parole supervision.
-Additionally, the Division of Justice and Community Services, in consultation with the above referenced Governor's Advisory Council, is to submit on or before September 30th, an annual report to the Governor, the Speaker of the House of Delegates and the President of the Senate addressing specific items related to the implementation and measuring the success (if any) of the treatment supervision "program" with a projection of the amount of funding necessary to continue the program into the next fiscal year.
+The "treatment" component of this effort was designed by the Division of Justice and Community Services (DJCS) in consultation with the Governor's Advisory Council on Substance Abuse (GACSA), and to use appropriated funds to serve those offenders under "treatment supervision" in each judicial circuit and on parole supervision.
+Additionally, the DJCS, in consultation with the GACSA, is to submit on or before September 30th, an annual report to the Governor, the Speaker of the House of Delegates and the President of the Senate addressing specific items related to the implementation and measuring the success (if any) of the treatment supervision "program" with a projection of the amount of funding necessary to continue the program into the next fiscal year.
 The effective date for beginning of treatment supervision under this code section was January 1, 2014, while the effective date for DJCS to work on developing this program was July 1, 2013.
-As the specific elements of the annual report required by §62-15-6.a.(h)., are premised on treatment supervision having been fully implemented in the field - which it is still being fully realized- this annual report will focus on the efforts that the Division of Justice and Community Services, along with sister state agencies, has made at this point to develop the program envisioned by the legislature.
+As the specific elements of the annual report required by §62-15-6.a.(h)., are premised on treatment supervision having been fully implemented in the field - which it is still being fully realized - this annual report will focus on the efforts that the DJCS, along with sister state agencies, has made at this point to develop the program envisioned by the legislature.
 Because funds to support this program have been appropriated through fiscal year 2016, when appropriate, this report should also eventually contain a projection of the amount of funding necessary to continue the program into the next fiscal year.
-A copy of §62-15-6.a. is attached to the end of this document for easy access to the portions of the code that are referenced within this report.
+A copy of §62-15-6.a is attached to the end of this document for easy access to the portions of the code that are referenced within this report.

-This report will focus on three primary efforts of the Division as they relate to Justice Reinvestment.
-The "Treatment Supervision Effort," the "Evidence-Based Practices and Quality Assurance Effort," and the "Reentry Effort."
+This report will focus on three primary efforts of the Division as they relate to Justice Reinvestment: The Treatment Supervision Effort, the Evidence-Based Practices and Quality Assurance Effort, and the Reentry Effort.

-The TREATMENT SUPERVISION EFFORT was to be designed by DJCS in consultation with the Governor's Advisory Council on Substance Abuse (GACSA) using \$3 million in appropriated funds to serve offenders under "Treatment Supervision" where such offenders are referred to Treatment Supervision by the Court system or parole services.
+The Treatment Supervision Effort was to be designed by DJCS in consultation with the GACSA using \$3 million in appropriated funds to serve offenders under "Treatment Supervision" where such offenders are referred to Treatment Supervision by the Court system or parole services.
 The Division began this effort by opening a dialog with representatives from the West Virginia Department of Health and Human Resources (DHHR), Bureau for Behavioral Health and Health Facilities (BBHHF).
 As a result, DJCS and BBHHF developed the comprehensive "West Virginia Implementation Plan" for treatment supervision programming and the release of funds to pilot sites to support this initiative.
 The purpose of the West Virginia Implementation Plan is to set forth strategies to reduce recidivism of offenders with substance use disorders, thus decreasing the overrepresentation of individuals with behavioral health disorders in the justice system.
 This will be accomplished through the development of a common structure for community supervision agencies and behavioral health treatment providers in an effort to enhance collaborative partnerships and coordinate care for offenders being supervised in the community.

 The initial phase of funding began in May 2014.
 The first year of grant awards supported the development of nine (9) projects serving twenty (20) counties throughout the state.
 The collaboratively developed treatment supervision plan and roll-out of initial funding was a significant coordinated achievement within the overall JRI framework.
-The work completed and lessons learned have proven to be a valuable effort to inform the statewide rollout of funding which began November 2015 and has grown the number of projects supported to (21) projects serving 39 counties.
+The work completed, and lessons learned, have proven to be a valuable effort to inform the statewide rollout of funding which began November 2015 and has grown the number of projects supported to twenty-one (21) projects serving thirty-nine (39) counties.